-The John Carter Brown Library of Brown University in Providence (the capital of Rhode Island with approximately 180,000 residents) offers writing-themed exhibits open to the public.
+The John Carter Brown Library of Brown University in Providence (the capital of Rhode Island) offers writing-themed exhibits open to the public.
 Visit the Exhibitions page of its website to see the latest.
 It is located at 94 George Street.

-This is the first stop on our Rhode Island Trail!
+This is the first stop on our Rhode Island Author Adventures Trail.